Shokz OpenDots One

 Main Differences

-• Ingress Protection (IP) rating is IP54 on Shokz OpenDots One and IP55 on Shokz OpenFit 2 Plus.
+• IP rating is IP54 on Shokz OpenDots One and IP55 on Shokz OpenFit 2 Plus.

-• Water resistance is sweat resistant on Shokz OpenDots One and water resistant on Shokz OpenFit 2 Plus.
+• Water resistance is sweat resistant on Shokz OpenDots One, while Shokz OpenFit 2 Plus is water resistant.

 • Weight is 13 g on Shokz OpenDots One and 18.8 g on Shokz OpenFit 2 Plus.